jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-86.md

 ### 86. The Various Motions of the Air-Aether Particles Make Them Perfectly Spherical

-The fire-aether coming from vortices like KL and similar ones is primarily carried towards the Sun.
+The fire-aether coming from vortices like `KL` and similar ones is primarily carried towards the Sun.

-But many parts of it are also dispersed throughout the entire vortex AYBM.
+But many parts of it are also dispersed throughout the entire vortex `AYBM`.
 From there it transitions to other vortices like CO and similar ones.

 By flowing around the particles of the air-aether, it causes them to move not only around their own centers but also possibly in other ways.